 We waited for the next trolley to arrive.

 The trolley stopped and I told the operator that I was writing a story and asked if I could ride up front with him and he said "Yes".
 I climbed in for another new piece of rail mileage on this 1982 Gomaco-built trolley which is an authentic reproduction of the 1597-1600 series cars manufactured by J.G.
 Brill Company.
 Now sit back, relax and take a trip on the National Streetcar Museum Trolley.

 I hope you enjoyed you eastbound trip on the Lowell Trolley.
 We had five minutes while the crew changed the trolley poles.

 The train display in Lowell.

-in the United States.
+Open air trolley 1602 built by the Gomaco Trolley Company and were the first accurate replica streetcars built in the United States.
 I rode back with the crew on our return trip.
-So sit back, relax and enjoy the return trip on
+So sit back, relax and enjoy the return trip.

 That was your westbound trip on the Lowell Trolley.
 While this ride was free, I would like to thank the National Streetcar Museum at Lowell for having us here today.
 Now let us watch some trolley action at the west end of the line.